Las Vegas Raiders Playoff & Super Bowl Chances 2025-26

 Can the Raiders Make the Playoffs?

-Yes, the Raiders can still make the playoffs as the season hasn’t kicked off, and their +310 odds mean they have about a one-in-four shot to make it back to the playoffs for the first time since 2021.
-With a new coaching staff and a few key additions, a playoff push isn’t out of reach, but they’ll need to exceed expectations early and likely have some luck on their side.
+Yes, the Raiders can still make the playoffs as the season hasn’t kicked off, and their +370 odds mean they have about a one-in-four shot to make it back to the playoffs for the first time since 2021.
+With a new coaching staff and a few key additions, a playoff push isn’t out of reach, but they’ll need to exceed expectations early and likely have some luck on their side, especially in a loaded AFC West.

 Raiders Playoff Picture